unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 And, finally, open the browser and go to the address of your server.
 If everything is OK, you will see something like this:

-> In case of doing this locally, it should be http://localhost/.

 <img src="http://unfrm.us/static/img/posts/20160718/nginx_started.png" alt="nginx started">

 Okay, it works, we can stop it (at least for now):